Bhawani-Rabisankar-Sahoo/Sales_Analysis/README.md

 # Product Sales Analysis

 ## Aim
-Analyzing the product sales in different territories and  predicting the sales and trends by exploratory data analysis and visualizations.
+Analyzing the product sales in different territories and  predicting the sales and trends by exploratory data analysis, visualizations and machine learning.